Wilfredo León

-Wilfredo León Venero (born 31 July 1993) is a Cuban–Polish professional volleyball player.
-He was a member of the Cuba national team from 2007 to 2012, and is a current member of the Poland national team and Sir Safety Perugia.
-A silver medallist at the 2010 World Championship, and a two–time NORCECA Champion (2009, 2011).
+Wilfredo León Venero (born 31 July 1993) is a professional volleyball player who plays as an outside hitter for the Polish PlusLiga club, Bogdanka LUK Lublin.
+Born in Cuba, he represents Poland at the international level.
+He was a member of his country of birth's national team from 2007 to 2012.

 Considered by many as one of a kind, he led Cuba to the silver medal at the 2010 World Championship held in Italy, alongside Yoandy Leal and Robertlandy Simon.
-He is considered one of the leaders of the "Generation of Miracle" of Cuban volleyball and by many experts.
-Wilfredo León is considered one of the best volleyball players worldwide.
+He is considered one of the leaders of the "Generation of Miracle" of Cuban volleyball by many experts.

 Personal life

-Wilfredo León Venero was born in Santiago de Cuba, Cuba on July 31, 1993.
+León was born in Santiago de Cuba, Cuba on July 31, 1993.
 He is the son of Wilfredo León Hechavarría and Alina Venero Boza (former volleyball player).
 He studied at Escuela Nacional del Voleibol Cubano.
-León Venero lived in Poland for a while with his Polish girlfriend.
-On June 24, 2016 he married Małgorzata (born Gronkowska).
-On May 13, 2017 their daughter Natalia was born.
+León lived in Poland for a while with his Polish girlfriend.
+On June 24, 2016, he married Małgorzata (born Gronkowska).
+They have three children: two daughters, born in May 2017 and June 2023, and a son, born in November 2019.

 Career

-He started to play when he was 7.
-His first coach was his mother Alina Venero.
-Wilfredo León Venero debuted in the Cuban national team on May 24, 2008 in Düsseldorf, aged 14 years and 10 months.
+León started to play when he was seven.
+His first coach was his mother, Alina.
+León debuted in the Cuban national team on May 24, 2008, in Düsseldorf, aged 14 years and 10 months.
 He won the title of Best Receiver at World League 2009.
-On July 31, 2009 he won a silver medal in the World U21 Championship 2009 (after losing the final against Brazil).
-In 2009, the Cuban national team, with Leon, won the title of NORCECA Champion (and three individual awards) and repeated this success in 2011.
-After losing the final against Brazil, Cuba won a silver medal at the World Championship 2010.
+On July 31, 2009, he won a silver medal in the World U21 Championship (after losing the final against Brazil).
+In 2009, the Cuban national team, with Leon, won the title of NORCECA Champion (and three individual awards), and repeated this success in 2011.
+After losing the final against Brazil, Cuba won a silver medal at the 2010 World Championship.
 He was the youngest captain of the national team (he was 17).
-In 2012, he won bronze medal of World League - Sofia 2012.
+In 2012, he won the bronze medal at the World League.

 In 2013, León left Cuba to play in a club outside of his homeland, losing the possibility of playing for the Cuban national team.
-He joined Russian club Zenit Kazan in 2014, where he won multiple CEV Champions League, national leagues and cups.
+He joined Russian club Zenit Kazan in 2014, where he won multiple CEV Champions League titles, national leagues, and cups.
 He also played part-time with Qatar club Al Rayyan in 2015 and 2016.
 In September 2018, León joined Italian team SIR Safety Perugia.

-On July 14, 2015 he received Polish citizenship, and five years later he became fully eligible to play for the Polish national volleyball team.
+On July 14, 2015, León received Polish citizenship, and five years later he became fully eligible to play for the Poland national team.

+On 10 August 2024, he won a silver medal at the 2024 Summer Olympic Games held in Paris.